 Association with Cornell, either as a student, faculty, or staff member, involves participation in a free community where all people are recognized and rewarded on the basis of individual performance rather than personal convictions, appearance, preferences (including sexual or affectional orientation), or happenstance of birth.

 Cornell University's history of diversity and inclusion encourages all students, faculty, and staff to support a diverse and inclusive university in which to work, study, teach, research, and serve.
-For more information, see Diversity and Inclusion at Cornell.
+For more information, see Cornell's Department of Inclusion and Belonging.

 No person shall be denied admission to any educational program or activity or be denied employment on the basis of any legally prohibited discrimination involving, but not limited to, such factors as race, color, creed, religion, national or ethnic origin, marital status, citizenship, sex, sexual orientation, gender identity or expression, age, disability, or protected veteran status.
 Cornell University is an affirmative action/equal opportunity employer.

-Cornell University is committed to assisting those persons with disabilities who have special needs related to their educational pursuit or employment.
+Cornell University is committed to ensuring that people with disabilities have equal access to their education or employment.